Amtech Systems (NASDAQ:ASYS) Issues Q3 2022 Earnings Guidance

-Amtech Systems (NASDAQ:ASYS – Get Rating) issued an update on its third quarter 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $0.73-$0.73 for the period, compared to the consensus EPS estimate of -$0.28.
+Amtech Systems (NASDAQ:ASYS – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
+The company provided earnings per share guidance of $0.73-$0.73 for the period, compared to the consensus earnings per share estimate of -$0.28.
 The company issued revenue guidance of $20.00 million-$20.00 million, compared to the consensus revenue estimate of $14.72 million.

 About Amtech Systems